 Department provides valuable and up to date knowledge about the curriculum to the Faculty of Medicine, Colombo by participating in the Curriculum Development and Evaluation Committee which meets monthly.
 Department staff also plays key roles in the other units supporting the curriculum including the Academic Standards Committee, the Curriculum Implementation Unit and the stream and module committees.

-Feedback from graduates of 2012 A/L batch was obtained by Department of Medical Education in collaboration with the Deans’ office aiming at evaluating the current medical curriculum at the Faculty, as perceived by its the recent graduates.
+Feedback from graduates of 2014 A/L batch was obtained by Department of Medical Education in collaboration with the Quality Assurance Cell aiming at evaluating the current medical curriculum at the Faculty, as perceived by its the recent graduates.
 Their views are utilized for quality assurance and curriculum revision to improve the standard of medical education.

 Lecturers’ perceptions regarding the ongoing curriculum was obtained via a questionnaire distributed electronically and at the board meetings.
 The responses were qualitatively analyzed and several dominant themes were identified.
 The analysis report was submitted to the CD & EC meeting with the graduates feedback.
 At CD & EC meetings in depth discussions regarding the lecturers feedback took place and with the suggestions from the committee a final document of the concerns identified regarding the current curriculum was developed.
 Also a faculty curriculum retreat was planned to further discuss about the concerns identified.

 Department coordinates the activities of this staff and student effort in Disaster Management, which was initiated after the Tsunami disaster in 2004.
 Its aim is capacity building of the community in disaster mitigation and relief and training of student volunteers for rapid deployment in such instances.

 Regional centre of APACPH